-One of the vegetarian soups was a beautiful shade of yellow-orange.
+One of the vegetarian soups that night was a beautiful shade of yellow-orange.
 It was a light-bodied, curry-spiced coconut broth thickened with cooked red lentils and structured with yellow split peas.
 It appeared to be a beautiful take on lentil soup.
 When I asked Holly to tell me about it, she mentioned it was based on an Ayurvedic dal recipe in the Esalen Cookbook, a favorite of hers.
 I suspect that recipe might have been inspired by the Bengali-style cholar dal where you see chana dal punctuated with raisins in many preparations.

 See the photo in the main entry if you aren't sure what type of lentils and split peas to buy.
 For those of you who are curious, I used the Terre Exotique Madras Curry Powder I picked up in Paris - it looks like it is available here now too (I think I've come across it on Amazon's grocery section).
 Vegans - you can easily make this vegan by using coconut or olive oil in place of the butter called for.